Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Did you know Queen Victoria loved Border Collies?
 In fact, she became an active enthusiast in the 1860s.
 If you have a Border Collie at home, you’ve got more in common with the royalty than you think.

-The Border Collie is an affectionate breed that gets all lovey-dovey around its owner and family.
-It’s also good with children and other dogs.
-But like any other dog, it also requires a certain level of grooming.
-The dog is quite furry and sheds a lot, so keeping up with a grooming routine is essential.
+The Border Collie is an affectionate breed that gets all lovey-dovey around their owner and family.
+This dog is also good with children and other dogs.
+But like any other dog, they also require a certain level of grooming.
+The Border Collie is a double-coated breed that can have two different kinds of coats.
+The smooth-coated Border Collie has short and coarse fur, while the rough-coated Border Collie has a medium-length feathery coat.
+Both coats shed a lot, so maintaining a grooming routine is essential.
 Here are some tips for grooming a Border Collie dog.

 dogster face divider